BlueBrain/NeuroM/doc/source/migration.rst

 Migration to v3 version
 -----------------------

-- ``neurom.view.viewer`` is removed.
+- ``neurom.view.viewer`` is deprecated.
 To get the same results as before, use the replacement:

    .. code-block:: python